ErinLynn2181/voter-app/Readme.md

 ----

 # Start the application
-To start the application just execute the below command then in the toolbar select `Preview` -> `Preview Running Application`

-It may take a few browser refreshes to get going.
+In the terminal window run the command:

 ```
 $ grunt serve
 ```

+Once you see the message `xdg-open: no method available for opening 'http://localhost:8080'` appear then you can open the internal Cloud9 browser.
+To launch the browser select `Preview` in the toolbar then select the dropdown option `Preview Running Application`.

 ----

 # Create a repository
 You need to be using a repository, [http://github.com](http://github.com) is a good choice for this.

 To turn your application into a repository run the commands